icerpc/icerpc-docs/pages/docs/slice/index.md

 ### Quick Links

-Each section of documentation covers a different component of Slice.

 {% grid %}

 {% mini-card title="Lexical Rules" description="An introduction to the Lexical Rules of Slice" href="/docs/slice/language-reference/lexical-rules" /%}